vegarsti/vgdb/README.md

 # toydb

-A database, written as a learning project.
+An RDBMS, written as a learning project.
 Inspired/stolen by [Erik Grinaker's toydb](https://github.com/erikgrinaker/toydb).
-Don't know which language I should use yet.
-Alternatives

-- Python
-- Go
-- Java
-- Scala
+Should use Python, since that's the language I'm most familiar with.

 ## Project Outline

 - [ ] **Networking:** Some way to communicate between db and client.
+Could be "networking", i.e. using a file

 - [ ] **Client:** Some REPL.

-- [ ] **Storage:** Some storage.
+- [ ] **Storage:** Some storage scheme.
 Key value store?

 - [ ] **Data Types:** Some data types.

-- [ ] **Schemas:** Compulsory singluar primary keys, unique and foreign key constraints, indexes.
+- [ ] **Schemas:** Compulsory singular primary keys, unique and foreign key constraints, indexes.

 - [ ] **Transactions:** ?